 I’m an editor and writer and San Franciscan living in permanent exile in the East Bay.
-Currently, I edit Stanford Business magazine and coverage of research at the Stanford’s busines school.
+Currently, I edit Stanford Business magazine and coverage of research at Stanford’s business school.
 Previously, I was the deputy editor (magazine) of Mother Jones, where I held several editorial roles over more than a decade.

 Some greatest hits: I edited Shane Bauer’s National Magazine Award-winning account of working in a private prison and was part of the team nominated for a News & Documentary Emmy for the accompanying multimedia package.
 I invesitgated a forgotten murder case involving the National Rifle Association’s top lawyer.
 I wrote the first in-depth profile of shock jock Michael Savage and later uncovered emails documenting his chaotic stint helping run San Francisco’s Presidio.